to produce present perfect in english u need the auxiliary have or has and the past participle of another verb.

-- in if u were rickrolled in 2008, u may not have let the video play long enough to realize that there is a standard application of present perfect used to describe experience. in rick astley‘s never gonna give u up. at 1:01 and again at 2:16 the lyrics say
+- if u were rickrolled in 2008, u may not have let the video play long enough to realize that there is a standard application of present perfect used twice. in rick astley‘s never gonna give u up (the rickroll song) at 1:01 and again at 2:16 the lyrics say

 we’ve known each other for so long